Hansolox80/botmusica/README.md

 ### Conclusão

 Agora você tem seu próprio bot de música rodando no Discord, pronto para animar seu servidor!
 Para mais funcionalidades, sinta-se à vontade para modificar o código e adaptá-lo conforme suas necessidades.
 Boa sorte e divirta-se programando!

+Aqui está uma mensagem final para incluir no guia, informando que ele está protegido pela licença:

+---

+**Note**: This guide, including all its content, code samples, and methodologies, is protected under the Creative Commons Attribution-NonCommercial License (CC BY-NC).
+By using or redistributing any part of this guide, you agree to comply with the terms specified in the license.
+For full license details, please refer to the `LICENSE.md` file included in this repository.

+Unauthorized commercial use or failure to give appropriate credit may result in termination of granted rights.
+For any questions or commercial inquiries, please contact the author, SoloDev (Hansolox80).